buildbot/buildbot/master/docs/developer/mq.rst

     .. py:method:: produce(routing_key, data)

-        :param routing_key: the routing key for this message
+        :param tuple routing_key: the routing key for this message
         :param data: JSON-serializable body of the message

-        This method produces a new message and sends it to the exchange for dissemination to consumers.
+        This method produces a new message and queues it for delivery to any associated consumers.

         The routing key and data should match one of the formats given in :ref:`message-schema`.

         The method returns immediately; the caller will not receive any indication of a failure to transmit the message, although errors will be displayed in ``twistd.log``.

-    .. py:method:: startConsuming(callback, topic, [topic, ..]
+    .. py:method:: startConsuming(callback, filter[, persistent_name=name])
-                                [, persistent_name=name])

         :param callback: callable to invoke for matching messages
-        :param topic: pattern for routing keys of interest
+        :param tuple filter: filter for routing keys of interest
         :param persistent_name: persistent name for this consumer
         :returns: a :py:class:`QueueRef` instance

-        This method will begin consuming messages matching any of the given topics, invoking ``callback`` for each message.
+        This method will begin consuming messages matching the filter, invoking ``callback`` for each message.
+See above for the format of the filter.

-        Topics follow the AMQP-defined syntax: routing keys are treated as dot-separated sequences of words and matched against topics.
-A star (``*``) in the topic will match any single word, while an octothorpe (``#``) will match zero or more words.

         The callback will be invoked with two arguments: the message's routing key and the message body, as a Python data structure.
         It may return a Deferred, but no special processing other than error handling will be applied to that Deferred.
         In particular, note that the callback may be invoked a second time before the Deferred from the first invocation fires.

         A message is considered delivered as soon as the callback is invoked - there is no support for acknowledgements or re-queueing unhandled messages.
-This may change in future versions.

         Note that the timing of messages is implementation-dependent.
         It is not guaranteed that messages sent before the :py:meth:`startConsuming` method completes will be received.
         In fact, because the registration process may not be immediate, even messages sent after the method completes may not be received.

         If ``persistent_name`` is given, then the consumer is assumed to be persistent, and consumption can be resumed with the given name.
-        Messages that arrive when no consumer is active are queued, and will be delivered when a consumer becomes active.
+        Messages that arrive when no consumer is active are queued and will be delivered when a consumer becomes active.

 .. py:class:: QueueRef